 Footy fans in the UK and Ireland looking for a regular dose of live action from the German top flight are being being served by BT Sport who have the rights to show key matches as they happen throughout the season.

 BT Sport is available free to new BT broadband and TV customers, £6 a month for existing customers and from £25 a month for current Sky TV customers.
 Subscribers can use the BT Sport app or BTSport.com to watch on their mobile or PC streaming service.

 And if you're out of the UK but have subscribed, you can always use a VPN to relocate your IP to a UK location and watch the match as if you were back at home.

 How to watch the Bundesliga: US live stream

-Stateside footy fans will be taking a particularly keen interest in the Bundesliga this year, with several USMNT players now plying their trade in the German top flight.
+Stateside footy fans are taking a particularly keen interest in the Bundesliga this season, with several USMNT players now plying their trade in the German top flight.